xchem/sdf_check/README.md

 # Installation
 __Requires:__ Conda, python 3.6.

-To install, clone this repo, and then install of the conda things with `conda env create --file environment.yml` There is a jupyter notebook in this repo that will help you get started (instructions also repeated below):
+To install, clone this repo, and then install of the conda things with `conda env create --file environment.yml`.
+Activate the environment with `source activate sdf_check`.

+There is a jupyter notebook in this repo that will help you get started (instructions also repeated below):

 # Validating your sdf file for submission